mypocketgenius/pocket_genius/Planning Docs/12-12_mvp-roadmap.md

 **Note on Rate Limiting:**
 - **For MVP:** This Prisma-based approach works fine
+- **Anonymous users:** Not rate limited for now (MVP only applies rate limiting to authenticated users)
 - **Post-MVP optimization:** Consider Redis/Upstash for better performance at scale:
   ```typescript
   // Future: Use Upstash Redis for rate limiting